getsentry/rfcs/text/0068-org-user-token-restriction.md

 - Instead of a simple on/off toggle, we could create a more complex _policy_ system allowing user API tokens to be used for certain scopes within an org, meet required maximum lifetimes, etc.

+# Unanswered Questions

+- How do we account for API application tokens?
+  - Should they still be allowed?
+  - What about those that are created in the backend by using integrations?